International Programmes 2024/2025

 Languages

-Courses are held in German and English.
-Participants can choose to write assignments and the Master's thesis in either language.
+Classes are offered in German and English.
+Participants can choose either language to write assignments and the Master's thesis.

 Programme duration